youssefsala7/meeting-minutes/README.md

 ✅ Real-time audio capture (microphone + system audio)

 ✅ Live transcription using Whisper.cpp

-✅ Speaker diarization
+🚧 Speaker diarization

 ✅ Local processing for privacy

-✅ Packaged the app for Mac Os
+✅ Packaged the app for macOS and Windows

 🚧 Export to Markdown/PDF